Equality of critical parameters for percolation of Gaussian free field level-sets

 where $\piv_x$ is the same event as in Section~\ref{sec:comparison} (see below \eqref{eq:Russo}) with $\chi^t$ replaced by $\gamma_{\varepsilon}$.
 Now, on the one hand, $ \Inf_{\eta_{\varepsilon}(x)} \leq \P[\piv_x]$.
 On the other hand, since ${\rm V}(x)$ affects the states of vertices only in $B_{L}(x)$ by Property~(d), one immediately gets $ \Inf_{V(x)} \leq \P[\piv(B_{L}(x))]$, where $\piv(B_{L}(x))$ -- called the {\em pivotality of the box} $B_{L}(x)$ -- is the event that $0$ is connected to $\partial B_R$ in $\gamma_\varepsilon\cup B_{L}(x)$ where as it is not in $\gamma_\varepsilon\setminus B_{L}(x)$.
 In fact, due to finite-energy property of $\omega_h$, we can write

-If we start on the event on the right-hand side and then open the vertices inside $B_{L}(x)$ one by one in $ \gamma_{\varepsilon}$ until $0$ gets connected to $\partial B_R$, which must happen by the definition of $\piv(B_{L}(x))$.
-The last vertex to be opened is pivotal for the resulting configuration.
+If we now start on the event on the right-hand side and open the vertices inside $B_{L}(x)$ one by one in $ \gamma _{\varepsilon}$ until $0$ gets connected to $\partial B_{R}$, which must happen by the definition of $\mathrm{Piv}(B_{L}(x))$, then the last vertex to be opened is pivotal for the resulting configuration.
 This implies that